Skip to main content

 Tip 2: Use ABC Analysis To Focus on What Sells

+Some pet products in your store fly off the shelves.
+Others?
+Not so much.
 This is where ABC analysis comes into play.
 It’s a simple way to figure out which items deserve most of your attention and which ones don’t.

 The idea is to group your products into three categories — A, B, and C — based on how much money they actually bring in.

-Here’s how it works in a pet store.
+Here’s how it works in a pet store:

 A Items: Your Must-Haves